nextgraph-org/nextgraph-rs/ng-sdk-js/README.md

   - once at first with some metadata information in `file.V0.FileMeta`
   - one or more times with all the blobs of data, in `file.V0.FileBinary`
   - finally, one more time with `file.V0 == 'EndOfStream'`.
 See the example on how to reconstruct a buffer out of this.
-- `ng.session_headless_stop(session_id, force_close)` stops the session, but doesn't close the remote verifier, except if force_close is true. if false, the verifier is detached from the session and continues to run on the server. a a new session can then be reattached to it, by calling session_headless_start with the same user_id.
+- `ng.session_headless_stop(session_id, force_close)` stops the session, but doesn't close the remote verifier, except if force_close is true. if false, the verifier is detached from the session and continues to run on the server.
+A new session can then be reattached to it, by calling session_headless_start with the same user_id.

 Here is the format of the config object to be supplied in the calls to `init_headless` and `admin_create_user`: